Guide to Capital Markets Tribunal Proceedings

 Can I get a transcript of the hearing?

 In most circumstances, the Registrar will provide a copy of the transcript to all parties to the hearing by email.
-Other individuals that may wish to obtain copies of transcripts can contact Atchison & Denman Court Reporting at 416-865-9339 or 1-800-250-9059 to request a copy of the transcript for a fee.
+Other individuals that may wish to obtain copies of transcripts for a fee can contact clientservices-on@veritext.com to submit the order.
+They can also call 416-413-7755 and select “3” to reach the Client Services team by phone.

 Can I make my own recording of the hearing?

-Visual and audio recordings of a hearing are not allowed without permission of the Panel.
+Visual and audio recordings of a hearing are not allowed without permission of the panel.
+There are limited exceptions to this.
+For example, you may record a hearing for note-taking purposes.
 To request permission to make a recording, send a written request to the Registrar at least five days before the hearing.

-See Rule 22(5) of the Rules of Procedure and Forms.
+See rule 8(5) of the Rules of Procedure for more information.

 How can I request copies of documents filed in a hearing?

-Notices of Hearing, Statements of Allegations, Applications, Motions, Orders and Reasons and Decisions of the Tribunal are published on the Tribunal Website, unless a Panel orders that they are confidential (not available to the public).
+Notices of hearing, applications, motions, orders and decisions of the Tribunal are published on the Tribunal Website, unless a panel orders that they are confidential (not available to the public).

-Many documents relating to a proceeding are published on the OSC website.
-For access to documents relating to a proceeding that are not published on the OSC website, make a request to record@osc.gov.on.ca.
+For access to documents relating to a proceeding that are not published on the Tribunal website, make a request to record@osc.gov.on.ca.

-The Governance & Tribunal Secretariat does not have access to or knowledge of documents obtained by Staff during the course of their investigations.
+The Governance & Tribunal Secretariat does not have access to or knowledge of documents obtained by the Commission during the course of their investigations.

 To make a request for access to adjudicative records, contact OSC Records at 416-593-3735, TTY: 1-866-827-1295, or email at record@osc.gov.on.ca.
 See also the Tribunal Website page “Accessing Records”.